"Rate Lock" and other Ways to Get a Lower Interest Rate

-A rate "lock" or "commitment" is a promise from the lender to lock in a specific interest rate and a specific number of points for you for a certain period of time while your application is processed.
-This saves you from working through your whole application process and learning at the end that your interest rate has gone up.
+A rate "lock" or "commitment" is a promise from the lender to lock in a particular interest rate and a specific number of points for you for a certain period of time while your application is processed.
+This ensures that your interest rate cannot grow during the application process.

 While there may be a choice of rate lock periods (from 15 to 60 days), the longer ones are usually more expensive.
 A lending institution will agree to freeze an interest rate and points for a longer span of time, such as 60 days, but in exchange, the rate (and sometimes points) will be more than with a rate lock of fewer days.